 Goal 3: Yarra Ranges is an inclusive community where all citizens can participate equally.

 Grants for Community

-The grants program supports local groups and artists.
+Program supports local groups and artists.
 They use it to implement self-designed projects.
 These projects improve mental and physical health.
 They also foster social connection, culture and community celebration.